stationer/DetailsShim/README.md

 Tested successfully in FireFox Win/Mac/Lin.
 Non-interfering in Chrome Win/Mac/Lin, which supports details/summary.
-Non-interfering in Safari Mac, which supports details/summary.
+Non-interfering in Safari Win/Mac, which supports details/summary.
 Tested successfully in Internet Explorer 9.
 Tested mostly successfully in Internet Explorer 8 with html5shiv.
  (IE doesn't like the unicode css :before content)